kubedb/cli/docs/guides/elasticsearch/search-guard/configuration.md

 - `sg_roles.yml` define roles and the associated permissions.
 - `sg_roles_mapping.yml` map backend roles, hosts and users to roles.

-If you do not provide Secret for configuration, KubeDB will create one with following setup.
+If you do not provide Secret for configuration, KubeDB will create one with default setup.

 ### sg_config.yml